nojhan/named-pipes-services/README.md

 Nowadays, you may have eared of their latest avatar: *web services*.
 As our programmer is going to realize, one now have *two* problems.
 The burden of writing, using, and maintaining code using middleware is always huge.
-Because they are made to handle a **tremendous** number of complex situations, most of which involve adversary users, users being bots, or both.
+Because they are made to handle a **tremendous** number of features and complex situations —most of which involve adversary users, users being bots, or both.

 But most of the time, the actual problem does not really involve these situations.
-At least not at the beginning (which means probably never).
+At least not at the beginning (… which means probably never).
+People familiar with middleware history would argue that their key feature is not just *messages passing* but *remote call*, which involves *object serialization*.
+But most of the time, the messages are pretty simple anyway, and using a middleware to implement a serialization of a list of instances having three members of fundamental types is not a good use of your time.

-If you are building up (firsts versions of) communicating programs that will run on a (safe) local network, and for which the exchanged messages are known, then I have good news:
+If you are building up (firsts versions of) communicating programs that will run on a (safe) local network, and for which the exchanged messages are known and simple, then I have good news:
 **you don't have to use web services** (or any kind of middleware).

-**You just need to know how to read/write from/to (special) files**.
+**YOU JUST NEED TO KNOW HOW TO READ/WRITE FROM/TO (SPECIAL) FILES**.

 ### Overview